nfeliciano/readme/ComicTycoon/README.md

 <img src="screenshots/4.jpg" alt="LFI Cover" width="192" height="256">

 **What I learned**: The app development process, from conception to design to building to localization to release.
+Learning to build for multiple screen sizes was an invaluable experience as well.